montanus2019/montanus2019.github.io/_posts/2019-01-06-Beatrice-FCE-Writting-Letter.md

 I wish to apply for summer tourist guide at Information Office, as advertised in the newspaper January 6th.

-I believe I can speak English farely well.
+I believe I can speak English fairly well.
 I have been communicating with British and American people on Saturday and Sundays.
 I can assume you we can have a lively talk together.

 The other reason is I like meeting new  people and showing them around Nanjing, my town.
 I can promise you, Ms Evans, the people often like my talking.
 The History of Nanjing I can say with fluency and also let people ask questions.
 I would ask them if they can understand it all.